MihaiHng/Cyfrin-Security/8-vault-guardians-audit/audit-data/notes.md

 Can a vault have more than 1 guardian?

-Low: Clean repo before submitting data for audit/review
+Info: Clean repo before submitting data for audit/review

 ## Is the protocol really upgradable?